deepscan/vscode-deepscan/deepscan/README.md

 - `deepscan.enable`: enable/disable DeepScan.
 Disabled by default.
 Enabled on per workspace when you confirm.
 - `deepscan.server`: set an url of DeepScan server. "https://deepscan.io" by default.
+- `deepscan.proxy`: set an url of proxy server.
+When you are behind a proxy.
 - `deepscan.ignoreRules`: set an array of rules to exclude.
   An example to exclude 'UNUSED_DECL' rule is:
 ```json